hzw1199/AwesomeWebView-Android/README.md

 #### Save Photo after Long Press

 You can save photos after long press on the photo.
 Photos will be saved to download directory.
 File name is tried to be the same with what in url of photo.
-If the original extension is error, such as "jpg" but actually is "png", it can even be auto corrected.
+Some images may have urls with no extension or even with error extension, such as "jpg" but actually is "png".
+Extensions such as ```jpg/png/gif/webp``` will be added or corrected automatically after the photo is downloaded.
-if the file exists, auto rename is on, such as "xxx.jpg", "xxx(1).jpg", "xxx(2).jpg" ...
+if the image file already exists, auto rename is on, such as "xxx.jpg", "xxx(1).jpg", "xxx(2).jpg" ...
 If the image resource has anti-crawl mechanism, UA and Referer and Cookie in Headers while downloading can hack it.
 If the image is Base64 encoded, you can even save it, because there is auto Base64 decoding.